thomass171/tcp-flightgear/README.md

 For terrain effects the material definitions are converted to the above layout in SGMaterial.buildEffectProperties().
 Eg. global-summer.xml defines "<texture>Terrain/dry_pasture4.png</texture>" in a material.

+### Effect Caching
+FG apparently has two caches for effects, effectMap in makeEffect (local or global?) and 'Cache' in Effect.hxx.
+> Support for a cache of effects that inherit from this one, so
+> Effect objects with the same parameters and techniques can be
+> shared.

+And every MakeEffectVisitor has its own effectMap.
+This is confusing.
+When an Effect object is instanciated, caches need to be adjusted.
+But this is apparently not done for 'effectMap'.

 ## Scenery